Iconic buildings from every state

 Each state in the country has bragging rights to iconic buildings, many often highlighting its past and present.

-From the colonial homesteads of New England to the frontier towns of the West, America's buildings trace the country's history, regional differences, and the enduring influence of the people who made the continent their home long before the arrival of the Europeans.
+From the colonial homesteads of New England to the frontier towns of the West, America's buildings trace the country's history, regional differences, and the endurwwing influence of the people who made the continent their home long before the arrival of the Europeans.

 A house in Alaska is a reminder that Russia was once a colonial power in North America, while a pueblo in the Southwest remains a living community.
-A high school in Little Rock, Arkansas, recalls the determined group of African American teenagers willing to put their safety at risk to integrate the building and get an education alongside their white contemporaries.
+A high school in Little Rock, Arkansas, recalls the determined group of Black teenagers willing to put their safety at risk to integrate the building and get an education alongside their white contemporaries.

 Stacker compiled this list of iconic buildings from historical and government records and news articles.
 Some are grand—a statehouse modeled on a Roman temple and a skyscraper reminiscent of the Washington Monument.
 Others are modest, like a tiny church in the woods, or deserted, like a hotel in a ghost town emptied when the gold rush ended.

 You'll find people's homes, national monuments, corporate headquarters, theaters and museums, and government centers in the mix.
-Some of the buildings are in cities, others in the country.
+Some of the buildings are in cities; others in the country.
 Some represent the levers of power; others, ordinary people.
 Some serve as memorials, while others are whimsical.

 Alabama: Ivy Green

 Ivy Green, the childhood home of Helen Keller, is on 640 acres in Tuscumbia, Alabama.
-The main house, a white clapboard, was built by her grandfather in 1820.
-Nearby there is a birthplace cottage, which is where Helen Keller later lived with her teacher Anne Sullivan.
+The main house, a white clapboard, was built by her grandparents in 1820.
+Nearby there is a birthplace cottage, which is where Keller later lived with her teacher Anne Sullivan.
 Between the two buildings is the well where Keller, who was deaf and blind, made her breakthrough in communicating with Sullivan.

 Alaska: Russian Bishop's House